 - Guide dogs, hearing dogs and assistance dogs are accepted in all areas, apart from a dog free section in part of field 3 (Camping field) However, if booking in one of our Holiday Homes, please inform us at point of booking, as only one hire caravan can accept dogs.

 - Hearing Impaired Visitors – when the Park Office has several people booking-in, it may be difficult for those persons who are hard of hearing (including staff) to understand.
 A quieter room can be used next to the main reception if necessary.

-- Visually Impaired Visitors – steps are highlighted with white pain and drops in the landscape indicated with white painted stones.
+- Visually Impaired Visitors – steps are highlighted with white paint and drops in the landscape indicated with white painted stones.
 There are wide open spaces, which cannot be railed off, and much is uneven, therefore navigation of the site for partially sighted guests would be difficult without support.
 We do not have Braille facilities, but large print information can be produced on request and most of our information is available electronically and can be magnified using standard mobile devices.